pondrejk/vim-readability/README.md

 vim-readability
 =================

-A Vim plug-in that calculates the [Flesch-Kincaid readability grade](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for every line in your document an displays the result in the sign column.
+A Vim plug-in that calculates the [Flesch-Kincaid readability grade](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for every line in your document and displays the result in the sign column.

 ## Dependencies